parkrevil/bunner-cors-rs/README.md

 <a id="quick-start"></a>
 ### Quick Start

-The example below uses the [`http`](https://docs.rs/http/latest/http/) crate to construct responses, showing how to convert the result returned by `Cors::check()` into an actual HTTP response.
+The example below uses the [`http`](https://docs.rs/http/latest/http/) crate to construct responses and demonstrates how to turn the result returned by `Cors::check()` into an actual HTTP response.

 ```rust